 The Board of Commissioners is the governing body of Lewis County Hospital District No. 1.
 Doing business as Arbor Health, it is the parent organization of Morton Hospital, Morton Clinic, Mossyrock Clinic, Rapid Care Clinic, Randle Clinic--and hopefully soon, the Packwood Clinic.

 Our board members operate under this job description as they work to ensure the continuance of "fostering trust and nurturing a healthy community," per Arbor Health's mission.

 Introducing our Board of Commissioners

-Tom Herrin, Secretary
+Tom Herrin, Chairman

 Tom Herrin joined the Hospital Board of Commissioners in January of 2020.

 Tom works for Hampton Lumber, serving as the shipping supervisor for the company’s Washington State operations.
 He has spent his entire working career in the timber industry.
 After graduating from high school in Northern California, he worked in a plywood mill in Southern Oregon.

 He moved to Washington State in 1981 where he got a job working in the wood for 3-1/2 years before getting laid off.
 It being November, he decided to take a job with the, then Cowlitz Stud Lumber Company (Hampton Lumber purchased the company in 1999), to just get him through the winter months.
 Apparently, that “winter” never came to an end.
 Thirty-five years later, he is still employed with Hampton, having worked his way up through the ranks.

 Tom said he was approached by a community member with the idea he run for one of the open commissioner positions.
 Considering his strong desire to see our community prosper and his enjoyment of volunteering for community projects, he did just that.

 Wes McMahan has deep roots in East Lewis County.
 He was born in Randle, he is a direct descendant of one of the town’s namesakes—and his middle name, in fact, is Randle.